coredump/hoardd/README.md

 ------------------

 HoardD is licensed under the MIT License but please, send back your changes :).
 A copy of the license is included on the LICENSE file.

-You can probably read announcements and news on http://coredump.io
+You can read announcements and news on http://coredump.io